MathewKeeling/GitCloner/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal or command prompt.
 3. Navigate to the cloned repository directory.
-4. Create a `gitlab_helper.ini` file with the following content:
+4. Create a `glh.ini` file with the following content:
     ```ini
     [gitlab]
     url = https://your-gitlab-url